zhiweil/blog-aws/pages/python/python-overview.md

 To quit from python CLI, simple run quit(), exit() or CTRL+Z.

+## Comments
+* one line comment: a line starts a "#" sign.
+* multi-line comment: use ''' ... ''' or """ ... """.
+Be careful with the indentation.

 ## Resources
 All the posts in this "Python category" are based on version 3.6.

 * [Python 3.6.8 Documentation](https://docs.python.org/3.6/index.html)
+* Python tutorial for beginners

+    <iframe width="560" height="315" src="https://www.youtube.com/embed/_uQrJ0TkZlc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>